robert-altmiller/code_profiler/README.md

   -  Line-by-line profiling introduces significant overhead because the profiler needs to track the execution time and memory usage of each individual line of code.
 This can slow down the execution of the program, and make the profiling data less representative of real-world performance.
   - In more complex multi-threaded applications, asynchronous operations, or large codebases, line-by-line profiling can become difficult to interpret.
   - Understanding the results of line-by-line profiling requires a good understanding of the codebase and the underlying system.
 Sometimes inaccurate line-by-line interpretations can lead to wasted effort on optimizing parts of the code that don't significantly impact overall performance.

+  ## How is this code profiler different from other code profilers?

+- The timer() code profiling decorator for standalone Python functions, Databricks class functions, and Python file class functions can be found in the [profiler_tools.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/profiler_tools.py) Python file.